woox99/Builtin-WebScraper-Tutorial/README.md

 ```
 python -m venv venv
 ```
-* Install the nessesarry dependencies for this project with the follow command(s):
+* Install the necessary dependencies for this project with the follow command(s):
 ```
 pip3 install httpx selectolax requests
 ```